 No previous experience: Trekking for 10 hours a day (approximately) is not a cup of tea.
-This trek is hard to accomplish even for experienced people because of high chances of occurrence of unpredicted and unexpected events.
+This trek is hard to accomplish even for experienced people because of the high chances of occurrence of unpredicted and unexpected events.

-Drinks: Drinking alcohol containing beverages should be avoided as much as possible.
+Drinks: Drinking alcohol-containing beverages should be avoided as much as possible.
 But for some alcohol habitual trekkers, it is recommended to take only a couple of pegs in order to keep our sense still.

 Lack of oxygen (altitude sickness)

 Health problems: The people having a health problem like vertigo, asthma should not try this trek.